lgrahl/saltyrtc-meta/Chunking.md

 ## Chunk Header

 When converting data to chunks, a 9 byte header MUST be prepended to each chunk.
-This allows for sending chunk over a network in any order.
+This allows for sending a chunk over the network in any order.

 ### Length